sirin-koca/interactive-newsletter/README.md

-*** # WARNING ! index.html in this repo is the actual Oblig2 html file - so, do NOT touch anything!
+# WARNING | index.html in this repo, is the actual Oblig2 html file - so, do NOT touch anything!

 # Obli2 assignment: An interactive-newsletter by G33